Chiranjeevi005/AI-Chat-WebApp/README.md

 - `npm run build` - Builds the application for production
 - `npm start` - Starts the production server
 - `npm run lint` - Runs the linter

+## Vercel Deployment

+This application is configured for deployment to Vercel.
+Follow these steps:

+1. Push your code to a GitHub repository
+2. Create a new project on Vercel
+3. Connect your GitHub repository
+4. Configure the environment variables in Vercel:
+   - `NEXT_PUBLIC_SUPABASE_URL`
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
+   - `SUPABASE_SERVICE_ROLE_KEY`
+   - `NEXT_PUBLIC_APP_URL` (set to your Vercel deployment URL)
+5. Deploy the project

+The application will automatically build and deploy.
+No additional configuration is needed.

 ## Security Features